-Boyer’s music has been performed in such venues as New York’s Carnegie Hall (five works, two premieres) and The Juilliard School at Lincoln Center, Los Angeles’ Hollywood Bowl, Boston’s Symphony Hall, the Tanglewood Music Center, Cleveland’s Severance Hall, Dallas’ Meyerson Symphony Center, Cincinnati’s Music Hall, and Orange County’s Segerstrom Concert Hall, and has been recorded in London’s Abbey Road Studios (two albums) and AIR Studios.
+Boyer’s music has been performed in such venues as New York’s Carnegie Hall (seven different works, two premieres) and The Juilliard School at Lincoln Center, Washington D.C.’s Kennedy Center and the U.S. Capitol, Los Angeles’s Hollywood Bowl, Boston’s Symphony Hall, Cleveland’s Severance Hall, Dallas’s Meyerson Symphony Center, Cincinnati’s Music Hall, and Costa Mesa’s Segerstrom Concert Hall; and has been recorded in London’s Abbey Road Studios (two albums) and AIR Studios.

-Symphony No. 1.
-For orchestra.
+Symphony No. 1 for orchestra.
 2012–2013.

-The Dream Lives On: A Portrait of the Kennedy Brothers.
-For narrators, chorus, and orchestra.
+The Dream Lives On: A Portrait of the Kennedy Brothers for narrators, chorus, and orchestra.
 2009–2010.

-Silver Fanfare.
-For orchestra.
+Silver Fanfare for orchestra.
 2004.

-Ellis Island: The Dream of America.
-For actors and orchestra with projected images.
+Ellis Island: The Dream of America for actors and orchestra with projected images.
 2001–2002.

 20th- & 21st-Century Music